Tips for Avoiding Distracted Driving: 6 Suggestions for Awareness Month

 6 Tips to Keep Yourself Focused on the Road

-Accidents, by their nature, are unpredictable, but that doesn’t mean drivers can’t be proactive about avoiding and preventing them.
+Accidents, by their nature, are unpredictable, but that doesn’t mean drivers can’t be proactive about avoiding and preventing them, especially when it comes to efforts to limit distracted driving.
 By committing yourself to avoid distraction while driving, you can have that split second back to make the necessary maneuver to avoid an accident.
 Help keep yourself, passengers, and others on the road safe by practicing these six tips.

 1. Pull Over If There Is Something You Need to Do

 It may just take a second to reach into your bag to look for something, but seconds can be worth lifetimes on the road.
-If there is something you need to do, whether it’s looking for something or picking up a call, it’s safer to pull to the side and complete your task before proceeding.
+Reaching for a cell phone is a common distraction that can be safely managed by pulling over.
+If there is something you need to do, whether it’s looking for something, picking up a call, or responding to a text, it’s safer to pull to the side and complete your task before proceeding.

 2. Inform Others That You’ll Be Driving

-Loved ones will not want to distract you while you’re driving because they likely understand the risk of distracted driving.
-If you let them know before you start driving that you’ll be behind the wheel for a certain amount of time, that can help them know not to text or call during that time.
+Loved ones will not want to distract you while you’re driving because they likely understand the risk of distracted driving, especially from cell phones, which are a significant source of distraction.
+Informing others of your driving status is a proactive measure to avoid distractions, including the dangers of texting, dialing, or reaching for your phone while driving.
+If you let them know before you start driving that you’ll be behind the wheel for a certain amount of time, that can help them know not to text or call during that time, thereby reducing the risk associated with cell phone use while driving.
+This approach not only helps in minimizing distractions but also contributes to the broader efforts to convince drivers to avoid distractions and enhance road safety.

 4. Ask Passengers for Help

-If there’s a passenger next to you and you need to skip a song, look at the GPS, or send a text, they can do the tasks for you.
+If there’s a passenger next to you and you need to skip a song, look at the GPS, send a text, or adjust the climate controls, they can do these tasks for you.
 This way, the task gets completed, but your focus and attention remain on the road in front of you.

 If you find your children can often be a distraction on the road, teaching them to wait until you’re parked before asking for something or telling you something can significantly improve your focus.
 Kids might not always understand they’re distracting you, but they’ll eventually get it with time and consistency.
+Teen drivers and teenage passengers can be particularly prone to distractions, emphasizing the importance of setting clear rules for them.
 If they begin to distract you while driving, pull over and address the issue before getting back on the road.

 6. Save Important Discussions for Later